GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/external_extensions/index.md

 Google Chrome scans the metadata entries in the preferences and registry each time the browser starts, and makes any necessary changes to the installed external extensions hosted in the Chrome Web Store.

-To update a local file extension to a new version, update the file, and then update the version in the preferences json file.
+To update a local CRX file extension to a new version, update the file, and then update the version in the preferences json file.

-To uninstall your extension (for example, if your software is uninstalled), remove your preference file (aaaaaaaaaabbbbbbbbbbcccccccccc.json) or the metadata from the registry.
+To uninstall your extension (for example, if your software is uninstalled), remove your preference file (aaabbbcccddd.json) or the metadata from the registry.

 ## FAQ {: #faq }